tcdude/procshape/docs/dev_guidelines.md

 ### Branches

-Simple structure for one person
+Simple structure for one dev:

 * **master**
     * latest stable version